Carolkinyua-hub/Kasi_dataset/README.md

-Survey Data Analysis & Dashboard
+Survey Data Analysis

-Overview:
-This repository provides a comprehensive analysis of a global survey on economic sentiment, spending behavior, and banking preferences.
-It includes cleaned data, statistical insights, and an interactive one-page summary.
+A complete pipeline for cleaning, analyzing, and visualizing global survey data on economic sentiment, spending behavior, and banking preferences.
+Includes cleaned datasets, statistical analysis, pivot tables, and a one-page dashboard with key insights.

-Contents:
+Features

+Data Cleaning: Remove duplicates, standardize columns, combine multiple bank-related questions.

+Analysis: Pivot tables by country and gender, Chi-square tests, 95% confidence intervals.

+Dashboard: One-page visual summary of insights.

+Automation: Python scripts for repeatable cleaning and analysis; Excel macros optional for pivot updates.

+Files

-Raw Data: raw_survey_data.csv – Original survey dataset.
+raw_survey_data.csv – Original survey dataset.

-Cleaned & Combined Data: cleaned_data.xlsx – English-only, duplicates removed, combined bank columns.
+cleaned_data.xlsx – English-only, cleaned, combined dataset.

-Analysis Summary: analysis_summary.xlsx – Pivot tables by country and gender, statistical tests (Chi-square, 95% CI), charts.
+analysis_summary.xlsx – Pivot tables, statistical results, charts.

-One-Pager Dashboard: View Canva One-Pager
- – Key insights summarised.

-Python Scripts: scripts/ – Automates data cleaning, pivot summaries, and statistical analysis.
+scripts/ – Python scripts for data processing and analysis.

+One-Pager Dashboard: Canva Link

-Google Colab Notebook: Open Colab
+Colab Notebook: Open in Google Colab
- – Reproducible analysis environment.

-Key Features:

-Data cleaning and standardization for easy reuse.

-Combined multiple bank-related columns into a single primary_bank.

-Pivot tables and charts for country and gender comparisons.

-Statistical analysis: Chi-square tests, confidence intervals, effect sizes.

-Automated workflow ready for new survey data.

-Automation Options:

-Python: Full pipeline for cleaning, merging, analysis, and Excel export.

-Excel Macros: Automate duplicate removal, pivot table creation, and dashboard updates.

-Usage:
+Usage

-Open the Colab notebook to run the analysis or modify for new data.
+Open the Colab notebook to run analysis or modify for new survey data.

-Access the Canva one-pager for a visual summary of key insights.
+View the Canva one-pager for a quick visual summary.

-Use the Excel files for detailed pivot tables and statistics.
+Explore Excel files for detailed pivot tables and statistics.

+Recommendations

+Use Python scripts to automate cleaning and analysis for future surveys.

+Use Excel macros for automated pivot table and chart updates.

+Tailor marketing, service, and interface strategies based on gender and country insights.